cosmos/testnets/interchain-security/provider/README.md

 * Set `halt-height = 8681200` in `~/.gaia/config/app.toml` and start the service.
 * When the node reaches height `8681200`, stop the service.
 * Replace the `v20.0.0-rc0` binary with the `v20.0.0` one.
+* When the node reaches height `8787650`, it will attempt to upgrade to Gaia `v21`.
+You can use Cosmovisor's auto-download feature or install the `v21.0.0-rc0` release binary.